-- Approximately four percent of teens and adults and five percent of children suffer from allergies, with less than one percent of Americans allergic to peanuts.
+- About 4% of teens and adults and 5% of children suffer from allergies, with less than 1% of Americans allergic to peanuts.

-- Fortunately, more than 99 percent of people can enjoy nutritious and delicious peanuts and peanut products, while being part of the solution to keep those with allergies safe.
+- Fortunately, more than 99 % of people can enjoy nutritious and delicious peanuts and peanut products, while being part of the solution to keep those with allergies safe.

 Facts and Figures